Miles Turpin

-Miles John Turpin (born May 15, 1964) is an American former professional football linebacker who played two seasons in the National Football League (NFL) for the Green Bay Packers and Tampa Bay Buccaneers.
+Miles John Turpin (born May 15, 1964) is an American former professional football player who was a linebacker for two seasons in the National Football League (NFL) with the Green Bay Packers and Tampa Bay Buccaneers.
 He played college football for the California Golden Bears and was also a member of the Cleveland Browns.

 Early life

 Turpin was born on May 15, 1964, in Minneapolis, Minnesota.
 His father, John, was a member of the Minnesota Vikings when Turpin was born.
 As a child, he moved to New York, then to Richmond, California and later Fremont.
 He recalled that when young, he and his brother once wrestled alligators.
 He said that he knew someone who ran a bar and "collected exotic creatures as a hobby": "He had these alligators – not gigantic, long ones, but good-sized ones – and me and my brother, Anthony, put a muzzle on them and started wrestling with them ...
 It was a lot of fun."

 Turpin attended American High School in Fremont where he played football and basketball.
 In basketball, he was a three-year starter and served as team captain as a senior, being named All-Mission Valley Athletic League (MVAL) and to the MVAL all-tournament team after averaging 10 points and 10 rebounds per game.
 In football, he was also an All-MVAL selection.
 He signed to play college football for the California Golden Bears.

-Turpin enrolled at California in 1982, playing for the Golden Bears under coach Joe Kapp, whom Turpin's father had been teammates with as a player in the 1960s.
+Turpin enrolled at the University of California, Berkeley, in 1982, playing for the Golden Bears under coach Joe Kapp, whom Turpin's father had been teammates with as a player in the 1960s.
 He made the varsity team as a freshman, being part of a group known as the "Dirty Dozen" – 12 freshmen who survived Kapp's two-a-days practices to make the team.
 He ended up winning varsity letters in all four years he played at California – from 1982 to 1985.
 At California, he was used as a linebacker and defensive end, describing his role as a "jack of all trades".